 Firearms & Tool Mark

-The Firearms Unit examines and compares bullets, cartridge cases, and shotgun shells to determine if they were fired from a particular firearm.
+The Firearms discipline examines and compares bullets, cartridge cases, and shotgun shells to determine if they were fired from a particular firearm.
 This work is part of the forensic discipline known as Firearms Identification.
+In addition, scientists examined firearms to determine if the weapon functions properly and can restored obliterated serial numbers.

 Firearms Identification is not ballistics, which is the study of projectiles such as bullets in motion.
-Some aspects are similar but ballistics is not the firearm examiner’s main focus.
-No college courses teach proficiency in firearms identification; experts learn through on-the-job training and a curriculum administered by senior firearm examiners.
+Some aspects are similar but ballistics are not the firearm examiner’s main focus.

 What Firearms Examiners Look For

-To match a bullet to a particular firearm the examiner looks for two criteria: class characteristics and individual characteristics.
+To match a bullet to a particular firearm the examiner looks for two criteria using comparison microscopy: class characteristics and individual characteristics.

 Class characteristics are measurable features of a specimen that indicate a restricted group source.
 On bullets, the class characteristics are the rifling specifications of the barrel from which the bullet was fired.
 These include caliber, number of lands and grooves, direction of twist of the lands and grooves, and widths of the lands and grooves.
 If an evidence bullet and test bullets fired from a suspect firearm have the same class characteristics, the firearm examiner can conclude that the evidence bullet could have been fired from the suspect firearm.